 Insurance is Mandatory

-Being required to carry insurance before we drive not only protects us, it protects everyone else on the road.
-We are required to carry a certain minimum level of liability insurance before we get behind the wheel, but there is a good chance that those minimum levels won't be enough to cover us in a real world accident.
-That is why there are optional or extra levels that we can buy for added protection.
-I broke things down to make it easier to see the difference:
+Being required to carry insurance before driving not only protects you, it protects everyone else on the road.
+Consumers are required to carry a certain minimum level of liability insurance before getting behind the wheel, but there is always a chance that those minimum levels won't be enough to cover you in a real world accident.

 |Minimum Coverage||Optional Coverage|

 Pays for injuries to other people like pedestrians or passengers in another car, but it only covers $20,000 per person and $40,000 per accident.

 Pays for damage to someone else's car or property - such as a fence or building, but the minimum coverage is only $5,000.

 Pays for up to $8,000 in medical expenses for you and anyone else riding in your car, regardless of who caused the accident.